What distinguishes Oxbridge Academic Programs from other study abroad programs?

 Is there a way to attend a program in England and still visit France or Spain?

-Yes, if you do The Oxford Tradition, The Cambridge Tradition, The Oxford Prep Experience, or the Cambridge Prep Experience, you can participate in The Paris Connection immediately after the conclusion of your program.
+Yes, if you participate in The Oxford Tradition, The Cambridge Tradition, The Oxford Prep Experience, or the Cambridge Prep Experience, you can participate in The Paris Connection immediately after the conclusion of your program.
+The Paris Connection is additionally available at the conclusion of our programs in Barcelona and Montpellier.

 I've never studied some of these subjects before.
 Can I still take them?